Christian views on the Old Covenant: Marcion

 In the middle of the second century, bishop Marcion proposed rejecting the entire Jewish Bible, indeed he considered the God portrayed there to be a lesser deity, a demiurge.
 His position however was strongly rejected by Proto-orthodox Christianity, notably Tertullian and Irenaeus.
 The terms Old Testament and New Testament are traditionally ascribed to Tertullian, but some scholars instead propose Marcion as the source while other scholars propose that Melito of Sardis coined the phrase Old Testament.

 Johannes Agricola

 In 1525, Johannes Agricola advanced the doctrine that the Law was no longer needed by regenerate Christians.
 This position however was strongly rejected by Luther and in the Formula of Concord as antinomianism.

+John Locke

+In A Letter Concerning Toleration (1689), the philosopher John Locke argued that legal commands in the law of Moses were historically binding only on ancient Israel and did not obligate Christians.
+He emphasized that the Mosaic Law was addressed to a specific people, a limitation reflected in its biblical framing, and therefore could not serve as a universal legal standard.
+Locke rejected attempts to justify civil punishment for religious offenses by appealing to Mosaic legislation.

 Leo Tolstoy

 In 1894, Leo Tolstoy published The Kingdom of God Is Within You, in which he advanced the doctrine that Jesus' Sermon on the Mount, including its Antithesis of the Law, was the true message of Jesus.
 Although Tolstoy never actually used the term "Christian anarchism", reviews of his book appear to have coined the term.